 Not only do golf balls take between a century and millennium to break down, they release toxic zinc in the process.
 This heavy metal attaches “itself to the ground sediment and poisoned the surrounding flora and fauna” when in water.
 Other heavy metals used in golf ball production include tungsten, cobalt and lead.

 There are solutions to the golf ball litter problem, as well as the pesticide use on the fairway.
 Biodegradable, non-toxic golf balls are available.
-Perhaps land courses should follow in the footsteps of MARPOL treaty, which banned the practice of hitting toxic golf balls into the sea, Requiring only non-toxic biodegradable balls on the course would be a step in the right direction.
-We can’t do anything about the golf balls left on the moon, which are thought to have already degraded from the moon’s extreme temperatures, but we can do something about the golf balls on planet earth.
+Perhaps land courses should follow in the footsteps of MARPOL treaty, which banned the practice of hitting toxic golf balls into the sea and requiring only non-toxic biodegradable balls on the course.
+This would be a step in the right direction.
+While we can’t do anything about the golf balls left on the moon, which are thought to have already degraded from the moon’s extreme temperatures, we can do something about the golf balls on planet earth.